ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

 Constants are variables that are set at the module level and are used by one or more methods within that module.
 Use an uppercase word or words for constants.
-Separate words with underscores to improve readability.
+To improve readability, separate words with underscores.

 .. code:: python